Onsec-io/nmap-tarpit/README.md

 Usage examples:

-    nmap -n -sn -Pn _TARGET_ --script tarpit.nse nmap -n -sn -Pn _TARGET_ --script tarpit.nse --script-args "ports_count=25" -oX output.xml
+With default settings

+    # nmap \
+        -T4 \
+        -sn \
+        -PE \
+        -PY \
+        -PO \
+        -PS21,22,25,80,443,8080 \
+        -PA21,22,25,80,443,8080 \
+        --script tarpit.nse \
+        -oX output.xml \
+        _TARGET_

+With arguments

+    # nmap \
+        -T4 \
+        -sn \
+        -PE \
+        -PY \
+        -PO \
+        -PS21,22,25,80,443,8080 \
+        -PA21,22,25,80,443,8080 \
+        -script tarpit.nse --script-args "ports_count=25, scan1_timeout=300, scan2_timeout=1000, open_ports_percent=75" \
+        -oX output.xml \
+        _TARGET_

 Args:

 ports_count - count of random ports in range 1025-49151.
-The default value is 20.
+The default value is 14.

+scan1_timeout - timeout for the first cycle of port scanning.
+The cycle is necessary to provoke the host to trigger tarpit.
+The default value is 500ms.

-socket_timeout - timeout for socket in milliseconds.
-The default value is 8000.
+scan2_timeout - timeout for the second cycle of port scanning, at this stage the main checking is performed.
+The default value is 2500ms.

 open_ports_percent - percentage of open ports at which the host will be marked as a tarpit.
-The default value is 80.
+The default value is 70.

 ---